Yinglin747/Yinglin747/README.md

 <h1 align="center">Hi 👋, I'm Nichole(Yinglin)</h1>
-<h3 align="center">I'm an aspiring data analyst with a background in engineering and over three years of experience in the supply chain industry.</h5>
+<h3 align="center">I'm an data analyst with a background in engineering and experience in the supply chain industry.</h5>

 - 🔭 I’m currently working on **air ticket prices analysis**